XipingHu/xmodmap-tutorial/README.md

 ## Applying Changes

-Changes will automatically whenever you login.
+Changes will automatically apply whenever you login.

 You can also start it manually with
 ```